skytin1004/Unlocking-Azure-AI/docs/01/building-a-basic-chatbot-with-azure-openai.md

 1. On the model details page, you can view information about the model, including the API key.
 We will come back this page later to add the required information into the environment variables.

-## Setting up the project and install the libraries
+## Setting Up the Project and Install the Libraries

 Now, you will create a folder to work in and set up a virtual environment to develop a program.

-### Creating a folder to work inside it
+### Creating a Folder to Work Inside It

 1. Open a terminal window and type the following command to create a folder named *basic-chatbot* in the default path.